freenas/freenas-docs/userguide/services.rst

    +----------------------+----------------+--------------------------------------------------------------------------------------------------------------------+

-If you are using "freedns.afraid.org", see `this forum post
+When using "freedns.afraid.org", see `this forum post
 <https://forums.freenas.org/index.php?threads/dynamic-dns-and-freeedns-afraid-org.24455/#post-151746>`_
-for an example working configuration.
+for an example configuration.

-If you are using "he.net", input the domain name for :guilabel:`Username` and input the DDNS key generated for that domain's A entry at the `<he.net>`_ website for :guilabel:`Password`.
+When using "he.net", enter the domain name for :guilabel:`Username` and enter the DDNS key generated for that domain's A entry at the `<he.net>`_ website for :guilabel:`Password`.

 .. index:: FTP, File Transfer Protocol